MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ### Azure and Azure Stack HCI virtual machines

+The following table lists the exact combinations of publisher, OS offer, and SKU that support Hotpatching for Windows Server 2022.
+Guest virtual machines (VMs) created on Azure Stack HCI using these combinations are also supported.

+>[!NOTE]
-Hotpatch is supported on Windows Server 2025 and later, Azure Stack HCI, and Windows Server 2022 virtual machines (VMs) created from images with the exact combination of publisher, offer, and SKU from the following OS images list.
-Windows Server container base images, custom images, or any other combination of publisher, offer, and SKU aren't supported.
+>Windows Server container base images, custom images, or any other combination of publisher, offer, and SKU aren't supported.

 | Publisher               | OS Offer      |  SKU               |
 |-------------------------|---------------|--------------------|